TheWidlarzGroup/react-native-video/docs/pages/other/debug.md

 ## Decoder Issue (Android)

-Devices have a maximum of simulataneous possible playback.
+Devices have a maximum of simultaneous possible playback.
 It means you have reach this limit.
 Exoplayer returns: 'Unable to instantiate decoder'

 **known issue**: This issue happen really often in debug mode.